polsys/LudumDare40/README.md

 # (Cursed) Lemonade Stand
 *The Ludum Dare 40 entry of @polsys.*

 Summer is at its best and lemonade is in huge demand.
 You have a week to sell as much lemonade as possible.
-The weather couldn't be nicer... but remember: *the more you have, the worse it is*...
+The weather couldn't be nicer... but remember: *the more you have, the worse it is*.

 The game is written in C++14 using [SFML](https://github.com/SFML/SFML).
 C++ is not my strongest language, and that's exactly why I'm using it here!